brandonpittman/gridsome-plugin-tailwindcss/README.md

 [postcss-preset-env](https://github.com/csstools/postcss-preset-env) included by default.
 Pass `shouldTimeTravel: false` to disable.
 You may also pass a config object to the plugin as `presetEnvConfig`.

+With this one plugin, you should be ready to use Tailwind right away.
+Keep your customization to `tailwind.config.js` whenever possible, but you can use the full power of Tailwind (including `@apply`) in your Vue components when necessary.

+Happy coding!